Josh Hartnett: Career

-In 2012, Hartnett also joined Barack Obama in his campaign in Minnesota, appearing at such events as the Minnesota Greater Together Youth Summit before formally endorsing the President on the official campaign YouTube channel.
-He along with Minneapolis Mayor RT Rybak also appeared at the University of Minnesota's McNamara Alumni Center for an Obama Q&A in April.

 Personal life

 Hartnett began a relationship with English actress Tamsin Egerton in 2012.
-They have a daughter (born 2015), a second child (born 2017), and a third child (born 2019).
-In 2022, he revealed he had married Egerton in November 2021.
-They reside in the Surrey–Sussex border region, in southeast England.
-In 2024, he shared that he and Egerton had a fourth child.
+They have four children.
+The couple married in November 2021.
+They live in Hampshire, England.

-Regarding fame, Hartnett has said: "I know what it's like to be in that whole world.
+Speaking about fame, Hartnett said: "I know what it's like to be in that whole world.
 I was up there for a couple of years, and it was uncomfortable.
 I think trying to stay at the top is a shortcut to unhappiness."
-Hartnett took a 15-month break from acting, saying: "I spent a bit of time really thinking about whether this was the right thing for me."
+He took a 15-month break from acting, saying: "I spent a bit of time really thinking about whether this was the right thing for me."

 In September 2025, Hartnett was hospitalized after a car crash in Canada.
 The vehicle he was in collided with a police patrol car in St. John's, Newfoundland and Labrador.